The Underappreciated Steuben County In Indiana Is Home To 101 Heavenly Lakes

 Looking for lakes in Angola, Indiana?
 Steuben County is a little-known nest of nature in northern Indiana that few Hoosiers pay much attention to.
-Locals know that it doesn’t get much better than fishing, boating, and swimming opportunities available from these underappreciated lakes in Indiana.
+But locals know that it doesn’t get much better than the fishing, boating, and swimming opportunities available from these underappreciated lakes in Indiana.
 If you’re a fan of lake life, this is the place to be.